 Italian Foodie Gifts

-- Keeping with that festive feeling, I am in love with this prosecco ornament (and it is on sale for Cyber Monday).
+- Keeping with that festive feeling, I am in love with this little wine glass ornament to add to the tree.

-- As a hostess gift, or really for anyone who eats any amount of pasta/salads, these olive wood serving utensils are handmade in Italy.
+- As a hostess gift, or really for anyone who eats any amount of pasta/salads, these olive wood serving utensils are rustic but modern.

 - Making fresh pasta is actually not that difficult so long as you have the right tools.
-A pasta maker is the perfect gift for the person who is ready to take their Italian cooking skills to the next level.
+A pasta maker is a perfect gift for the person who is ready to take their Italian cooking skills to the next level.
 The machine essentially presses dough to the correct thickness and then has different attachments to make different shapes, for the most dreamy al dente pasta every time.
+It is also 20% with the code MERRY at checkout.

 - After moving to Italy, a simple hand blender was the best investment I ever made in my kitchen utensils.
 It is perfect for lots of tasks, but particularly for making vellutata, which are “velvety” Italian soups.